Video Analysis as a Mechanism for Improving Mathematics Teaching

 Delaware Mathematics Coalition (DMC) members invest heavily in the belief that all teachers can learn to improve the quality of mathematics instruction in their classrooms, and, positively impact students’ dispositions and understanding of mathematics.
 Our theory of action is grounded in the need to build sustainable structures and systems that are intentionally designed to deepen the content, curricular, pedagogical, and leadership knowledge and skills of nested communities of learners in Delaware’s PK-20 system.

 To achieve their vision, DMC leaders engage a strong team of highly respected mathematics experts with a history of successful leadership experience in teaching, curriculum, professional development, coaching, and assessment.
-As Connectors, the members of the DMC Professional Teaching & Learning Team have a history of building meaningful relationships with educators in the field and evolving their capacity in ways that help them translate their learning into visible actions and impact in their day-to-day job-embedded work.
+As Connectors, the members of the DMC Professional Teaching & Learning Team build meaningful relationships with educators in the field and evolve their capacity in ways that help them translate their learning into visible actions and impact in their day-to-day job-embedded work.

 Meet Our Professional Teaching & Learning Team Members

 The Delaware Mathematics Coalition professional teaching and learning team is comprised of highly-respected professional learning experts, thought partners, and coaches with a history of success as mathematics leaders in the state.
-The team includes the project director, Dr. Jamila Riser, and twelve professional development facilitators, coaches, and connectors.
+The team includes the project director, Dr. Jamila Riser, and thirteen professional development facilitators, coaches, and connectors.
 The role of connectors is to initiate school-based outreach with the goal of reinforcing school-based continuation of the work connected to our statewide workshops by providing follow-up coaching cycles and building school-based leadership capacity.
-Our advisory group consists of University of Delaware professors Dr. James Hiebert, Dr. Mandy Jansen, and Dr. Erica Litke.
+Our research partners in the work consist of University of Delaware School of Education professors Dr. James Hiebert, Dr. Lynsey Gibbons, and Dr. Erica Litke.

 Jamila Q. Riser